-The Faculty Committee on Petitions and Academic Standards shall consult with the Associate Dean of Academic Affairs, the Associate Dean of Students, and the Director of Academic Success respecting any petitions for probation.
+The Faculty Committee on Petitions and Academic Standards shall consult with the Vice Dean, the Assistant Dean of Students, and the Director of Academic Success respecting any petitions for probation.
 If the decision of the Committee is unanimous, there is no further review.
 If the decision of the Committee is split, the student may, within five business days of being informed of the outcome, seek review from the faculty Steering Committee.
 In accordance with ABA Standard 501, if the decision is to grant probation, the Committee decision shall include a statement of the Committee’s reasons for granting probation consistent with the requirements of this paragraph (a).
 A copy of the written decision of the Committee shall be included in the student's record.

 (b) Students on Probation